 Core Features

-Node Management covers seven core management capabilities: cloud regions, nodes, environments, variables, component library, controllers, and collection configuration, supporting unified management of multi-cloud resources and collection components.
+Node Management covers eight core management capabilities: cloud regions, nodes, environments, variables, component library, controllers, collection configuration, and installation packages, supporting unified control of multi-cloud resources and collection components.
+The system fully supports Linux x86_64 / ARM64 dual-architecture controllers and collectors, with automatic architecture detection during installation and precise package distribution.
+Built-in credential masking and minimum-privilege security mechanisms are standard.

 1. Cloud Region Management: Logical Grouping and Control of Node Resources